Shopify Structured Data: Improved organic traffic that converts, without chasing rankings

 The first thing you need to do, and really the only thing you have to do, is to add structured data to your store.

 Structured Data is a term that encompasses a huge body of information so it’s easy to go off into the deep end with it.
-I’m going to describe the minimum you need to know in order to get started, focusing on what Google needs.
+I’m going to describe the minimum you may find helpful in order to get started, focusing on what Google needs.

 Structured data format